mauriciogtec/blog/content/post/use_yaml.md

 - it is human-readable
 - ergo, human-writable too
 - used widely nowadays
-- can be transfored to other common data serialization formats such as JSON
+- can be transformed to other common data serialization formats such as JSON

 For my example I will use Python to 'parse' the YAML format.
 The idea is to show by example how a file stored in this format is readable by the machine.

 Our task is to use YAML to serialize, records of annotated bibliography.
-Note that there are other forms recording bibliograhy, such bibtex, but I claim that YAML requires much less effort.
+Note that there are other forms recording bibliography, such bibtex, but I claim that YAML requires much less effort.

 ## A simple example